It can be tricky to know how to find a financial adviser, especially if you’re looking for the first time. Read our tips to help you get started.

 Financial advisers are also listed in telephone directories.

-If you have found an adviser you are thinking about using you should check the Register to ensure they are regulated and approved by us.
+If you have found an adviser you would like to use, you should check the FS Register to ensure they are regulated and approved by us.

-Please note, the Register has recently undergone some changes.
-This means that an adviser who is an employee of a bank, building society or PRA designated investment firm will no longer appear as active on the Register.
-For more information, please see our recent statement on proposals to introduce a public register.
+Please note, the FS Register has recently undergone some changes.
+Now, an individual adviser who is an employee of a financial services firm will not necessarily appear as active on the FS Register.